 The aperture is the opening of a photographic lens’ diaphragm, through which light passes to enter the camera.
 The aperture size determines the quantity of light entering the camera at a particular shutter speed.

-There is no vast difference in the usage of aperture at night and during the day.
+There is no vast difference in the usage of the aperture at night and during the day.
 However, during the nighttime, a small aperture will require long shutter speeds.
 On the other hand, as the background is black, you don’t need to worry about obtaining a wide depth of field.
 Therefore, you can use larger apertures at night.

 ISO is a measurement of the digital sensor’s sensitivity to light.
 Higher ISO means the digital sensor is more sensitive to light and allows a short shutter speed or a small aperture.